Adolfo López Mateos: Later life

-López Mateos was the first chairman of the Organization Committee of the 1968 Summer Olympics and called the meeting that led to the creation of the World Boxing Council.

-Plagued with migraines during his adult life, he was diagnosed with several cerebral aneurysms, and after several years in a coma, he died in Mexico City 1969 of an aneurysm.
-His wife, Eva Sámano, was buried next to him, in the Panteón Jardín in Mexico City, after her death in 1984.

 In the last year of his presidency, López Mateos was visibly unwell.
 He looked worn-out and increasingly thin.
-On his very last months as president, a friend, Víctor Manuel Villegas, went to see him and later remembers asking him how he was; he replied that he was "screwed up."
+On his very last months as president, a friend, Víctor Manuel Villegas, went to see him and later remembers asking him how he was; he replied that he was "screwed up".
 It turned out that López Mateos had seven aneurysms.

-After finishing his presidential term, he briefly served as head of the Olympic Committee, responsible for the organization of the Olympic Games in Mexico in 1968.
+After finishing his presidential term, he briefly served as head of the Olympic Committee, responsible for the organization of the 1968 Summer Olympics in Mexico and called the meeting that led to the creation of the World Boxing Council.
 He had to resign because of failing health.
 Manuel Velasco Suárez quoted him as saying, "In every way, life has smiled at me.
 Now I must accept whatever may come."

-He rapidly became an invalid and was unable to walk, and after an emergency tracheotomy, he lost his voice.
+He eventually became unable to walk, and after an emergency tracheotomy, he lost his voice.
 Enrique Krauze exclaimed in one of his books, "Gone was the voice of a once great orator."

+Plagued with migraines during his adult life, he was diagnosed with several cerebral aneurysms, and after several years in a coma, he died in Mexico City 1969 of an aneurysm.